moratorium08/ctf_writeups/2023/TSG_CTF_2023/README.md

 }
 ```

 This is a main function, and loops until `twitter.handler()` returns `false`.
-I also picked some functionalies of `Twitter` as follows:
+I also picked some functionalities of `Twitter` as follows:
 ```rust

 struct Twitter<'id> {